-Covering more than 15 per cent of the world’s land surface and three per cent of the oceans, protected areas are the cornerstone of international efforts to conserve biodiversity.
-They offer a lifeline to some of the most precious and threatened places on earth, and safeguard vital ecosystem services, upon which communities and businesses depend.
+Covering more than 15 per cent of the world’s land surface and eight per cent of the oceans, protected areas are the cornerstone of international efforts to conserve biodiversity.
+They offer a lifeline to some of the most precious and threatened places on earth and safeguard vital ecosystem services, upon which communities and businesses depend.

 Companies have a wealth of experienced staff and devote significant resources on training for effective business management.
 Yet there are often few opportunities for their managers to consider the value of natural capital to the business.

 The Earth Skills Network bridges this gap by bringing together leaders from the business world with protected area managers, in a mentor-mentee relationship, to share knowledge and transfer key business skills.